Sleep disorder tests

 In the Medita Clinic, Liina Tiidor practices as a sleep nurse and provides independent consultations of the otorhinolaryngology nurse (also to patients with sleep disorders).
 After the initial appointment with the nurse, the patient is referred to further tests and a consultation of the otorhinolaryngologist.

-Insurance Fund, a referral from the general physician must include a note that
+, a referral from the general physician must include a note that "the patient is referred to the consultation of the otorhinolaryngology nurse".

 Patients may also book a paid appointment with the sleep nurse, who performs the sleep study.
 An appointment with the sleep nurse may also be booked for other reasons (e.g., extending the driver's licence).